a11599/tmodplay/README.md

 * LPT DAC variants (single, dual, stereo) up to 100 kHz sample rate
 * Sound Blaster, Pro and 16 up to 22/44.1 kHz sample rate (depending on actual model)

-A minimal, highly optimized software wavetable with 16-bit mixing is included for non-wavetable sound cards (all of them for now, but at least GUS support is planned in the future).
+An extremely optimized software wavetable with 16-bit mixing and optional linear interpolation upsampling is included for non-wavetable sound cards (all of them for now, but at least GUS support is planned in the future).
 Stereo is supported with hard pan or 75% crossfeed.
 True stereo panning via 8xx and E8x MOD commands is also available.

+If one can believe DOSBox, this thing should be able to play dope.mod at 32 kHz in stereo through a Sound Blaster 16 with linear interpolation on a 486 DX2/66.

 The main development platform is a modern PC with DOSBox, but the result is always tested (also some parts are developed) on actual retro hardware: